Adrita-Khan/Adrita-Khan/README.md

 > *"Wish upon a star, and then act properly, in accordance with that aim.
 Once you are aligned with the heavens, you can concentrate on the day."*
 > — Dr. Jordan B. Peterson

+# Adrita Khan

+**Physics Graduate | Research Intern | Aspiring STEM Scholar**

  Greetings, everyone.
 I am Adrita Khan, a graduate of the University of Science, Malaysia (USM), with a major in Physics and a minor in Astronomy.
 Currently, I am a research intern at the Center for Astronomy, Space Science, and Astrophysics (CASSA), as well as the Center for Computational and Data Sciences (CCDS) at the Independent University, Bangladesh (IUB).

-**🎓 Academic Background:**
-- **Graduate:** University of Science, Malaysia (USM) - Physics Major, Astronomy Minor
-- **Research Intern:** Center for Astronomy, Space Science, and Astrophysics (CASSA)
-- **Research Intern:** Center for Computational and Data Sciences (CCDS) at Independent University, Bangladesh (IUB)

-**🎯 Current Focus:**
-I am actively pursuing MSc and PhD opportunities in STEM fields, with a passion for interdisciplinary research that bridges theoretical physics, computational methods, and astronomical observations.
-I am eager to engage in meaningful collaborations, contribute to impactful research, and advance knowledge in these fields.
-I am dedicated to expanding my knowledge and staying updated with the latest developments so I can make meaningful contributions to academia and beyond.
+## 🎓 Academic Foundation
+- **BSc Physics** (Astronomy Minor) — Universiti Sains Malaysia (USM)
+- **Current Research Positions:**
+  - Research Intern, CASSA — Advancing astronomical research and space science
+  - Research Intern, CCDS (IUB) — Exploring computational approaches to complex scientific problems

+## 🔬 Research Vision
+My work sits at the intersection of theoretical physics, computational modeling, and observational astronomy.
+I am passionate about leveraging advanced computational methods to unlock new insights in astrophysics and space science, bridging the gap between mathematical theory and empirical observation.

+## 🎯 Looking Ahead
+I am actively seeking MSc and PhD opportunities that will allow me to deepen my expertise in interdisciplinary STEM research.
+My goal is to contribute to groundbreaking discoveries while building collaborative relationships with fellow researchers who share a commitment to advancing our understanding of the universe.

+Whether exploring cosmic phenomena or developing innovative computational techniques, I'm driven by curiosity and the potential to make meaningful contributions to the scientific community.

+---

+*Open to research collaborations and graduate study opportunities in physics, astronomy, and computational sciences.*
 ---